 [Heading inserted by No. 42 of 2002 s.
 15.]

 36Z.
-Recovery of unpaid levy
+Unpaid levy etc., recovering etc.

 (1) Subject to the Rates and Charges (Rebates and Deferments) Act 1992, the levy that is payable for a levy year on land is recoverable by the local government for the district in which the land is located or by the FES Commissioner from —